alexc-dft/aim_pot_parser/README.md

 `-h, --help`: display help dialogue
 `-v, --verbose`: turn on verbose output mode, this prints useful status info to screen
 `-d, --debug`: turn on debug mode (for developers only)
-`-pav, --print-average-v`: prints a volume averaged (V_unit/bohr^3) value for the electrostatic potential, useful for convergence testing
+`-pvi, --print-V-info:` prints a volume averaged (V_unit/bohr^3) value and maximum variation of the electrostatic potential,
-                        sampling grid densities (of grid with constant volume) for the potfile_gen input file
+                            useful for convergence testing sampling grid densities (of grid with constant volume) for the potfile_gen input file
-`-li, --legacy-input-file`: use the legacy grid vectors input file format (orign, repeats & grid vectors) rather than the current one
+`-li, --legacy-input-file`: use the legacy grid vectors input file format (origin, repeats & grid vectors) rather than the current one
                         (grid density & (supercell) real space lattice vectors) (see end of README for details)
 `-Ha, --Hartree`: output potential in Hartree (default is Rydberg if none provided)
 `-eV, --electron-volts`: output potential in electron volts (default is Rydberg if none provided)